Sitecore/jss/docs/data/routes/docs/nextjs/getting-started/walkthrough-jsscreate/en.md

 > When using this approach, you will need to perform additional steps to connect to a Sitecore instance.

-We recommend this approach for Sitecore developers that use the [code-first developer workflow](https://jss.sitecore.com/docs/fundamentals/dev-workflows/code-first).
+We recommend this approach for Sitecore developers who use the [code-first developer workflow](https://jss.sitecore.com/docs/fundamentals/dev-workflows/code-first) or wish to evaluate the JSS developer experience without installing Sitecore.

 ## TL;DR